Skip to main content

 Colorado Division of Fire Prevention and Control: State-level fire safety regulations – Colorado DFPC

-These resources will provide detailed information on code requirements, safety standards, and regulations specific to your situation.
-We stay current with all these codes and standards so you don’t have to, but it’s always good for homeowners to understand the framework we’re working within.
+These resources lay out code requirements, safety standards, and regulations that fit your situation.
+We stay current with all of them so you don’t have to, but it’s always good for homeowners to understand the framework we’re working inside.